animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 See [@ClientCacheApplication Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/ClientCacheApplication.html).

-For more information, see [Configuring GemFire Applications with Spring](../index.html#configuring-gemfire-applications-with-spring) in _Spring Data for GemFire Reference Guide_.
+For more information, see [Configuring GemFire Applications with Spring](bootstrap-annotations.html#configuring-with-spring) in _ Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-peer-cache-application"></a>Configure a Peer `Cache` Application